wilsonliaows/docs/workbot/workbot-actions.md

 </table>

 ## Post message
 This action will post a message response to a user who invokes a command.
-The post message action is similar to that of the post command reply, but has greater configurability.
+The post message action is similar to that of the post command reply, but has more features.

 Use post message if you: